MindBB's Higher Education Seminar 10 Jan 2009

 An angry community

-He said that calls for the has come not just via the SMSes, but also from local community leaders and from fellow residents themselves.
+He said that calls for the boycott has come not just via the SMSes, but also from local community leaders and from fellow residents themselves.

 “The feeling is that our political parties have failed us.
 Our temples have failed too.
 So why must we continue giving our support to them,” asked Sivalingam, a 43-year-old businessman.